habib-chawki/issue-tracker-front/README.md

 ### Start

-As a user, I can start a sprint after having selected the necessary set of items from the product backlog.
+As a user, I can start a sprint after having selected the necessary set of items to be completed, from the product backlog.

 ## Scrum board